Polybotumian/Ylog/README.md

 # Ylog

 Ylog is a flexible and lightweight C++ logging framework designed to simplify logging operations in your C++ applications.
 It offers a range of features for logging messages with different levels, customizing log formats, managing log file rotation, and more.
-Ylog is easy to integrate into your C++ projects and provides robust error handling.
+Ylog is easy to integrate into your C++ projects and provides error handling.

 ## Features